-- product characteristics, product and materials knowledge and technology - practice and key applied theory and methods in quality management, sustainability and production techniques in order to be part of product development processes.
+- product characteristics, product and materials knowledge and technology. - practice and key applied theory and methods in quality management, sustainability and production techniques in order to be part of product development processes.

-- use the key themes of the subject area in materials, products, quality management and sustainability related to procurement within the industry - assess practice-oriented issues related to product knowledge and propose and select possible solutions - communicate practice-oriented issues and solutions to partners and users.
+- use the key themes of the subject area in materials, products, quality management and sustainability related to procurement within the industry. - assess practice-oriented issues related to product knowledge and propose and select possible solutions. - communicate practice-oriented issues and solutions to partners and users.

-- handle and take part in production and product development processes. - participate in disciplinary and interdisciplinary cooperation based on a professional approach. - acquire new knowledge, skills and competencies in relation to product, materials and technology in a structured context.
+- handle and take part in production and product development processes. - participate in disciplinary and interdisciplinary cooperation based on a professional approach. - acquire new knowledge, skills and competencies in relation to the profession and the green transition of the industry.